COSTUMES – THE CURIOUS ATTIRE OF A HYBRID WORLD

 Mr. Microcosmos – The “bigger is better” ethos that drives the retro-futuristic aesthetic of the show is on the opposite side of the spectrum of the miniaturization that characterizes the electronic era.
 A case in point is the costume of the potbellied Mr. Microcosmos.
 “He’s like a mechanical Obelix [from the Franco- Belgian cartoon characters Asterix & Obelix], but instead of holding a tiny dog in his arms, he lugs around a small lady in his belly wherever he goes, and he’s hardly aware of it,” says Guillotel.

-Mr. Microcosmos carries Mini Lili, his intuitive counterpart, inside his costume using a sling not unlike a baby carrier.
-Antanina Satsura, the artist who plays Mini Lili, is 3.3 feet tall and weighs 39 pounds.
+Mr. Microcosmos carries Mademoiselle Lili, his intuitive counterpart, inside his costume using a sling not unlike a baby carrier.
+Antanina Satsura, the artist who plays Mademoiselle Lili, is 3.3 feet tall and weighs 39 pounds.
 She lives inside her host’s overcoat.
-Through the door in Mr. Microcosmos’ belly, we can see the furnished interior of Mini Lili’s quarters, which include an armchair as well as other essentials of a Victorian home.
+Through the door in Mr. Microcosmos’ belly, we can see the furnished interior of Mademoiselle Lili’s quarters, which include an armchair as well as other essentials of a Victorian home.
 At the beginning of the show, an extension of Mr. Microcosmos’ coat unfolds into a locomotive out of which emerge a swarm of travelers from the 19th Century.

 Nico the Accordion Man – Nico’s accordion costume allows him to bend very low or stand straight up so he can be at eye level with absolutely everyone.
 His pants are folded like a piece of origami from an unwoven textile (like the material normally used in shoe lining) and are inspired by the early photography camera darkrooms.